 Therefore, the alienated parents are my prime clients for the Parental Alienation Healing / PAH services.

 Parents are not the only ones alienated from their children, as we all know.
-The whole other group of people are alienated, too carrying through their life the same or similar consequences of such abuse, like alienated parents.
+The whole other group of people is alienated, too carrying through their life the same or similar consequences of such abuse, like alienated parents.

 That people are my clients, too.
-And I welcome them on this site with the same love and respect I have for the alienated parents, too!
+And I welcome them on this site with the same love and respect I have for alienated parents, too!

 You could be a grandfather or grandmother who has not seen your child or children for years or even decades.
 And who has not lost hope to reconnect and rebond with him.
 And who waits for that moment to be introduced to your grandchild, maybe for the first time.

-You could be an adult child who suffered parental alienation in your childhood and now, as a grown-up person, feel the long term consequences of such abuse.
+You could be an adult child who suffered parental alienation in your childhood and now, as a grown-up person, feel the long-term consequences of such abuse.
 And you want to heal your inner wounds to make healthier choices and decisions in the life you lead now.
 And to reconnect with your lost parent.
 Or what is more important, to rebond with him/her.

 You could be one of the siblings who were at first alienated from the other parent but have recovered your love for him or her, feeling that is the right thing to do.
 And you had the strength to do it, while the other child did not.
 And you now have an alienated brother or sister, as that is the punishment for betraying the alienating parent.